IQTLabs/snowglobe/README.md

 ## Human Players

-To play a game between a human and an AI player, launch the server and then start the game:
+To play a game between a human and an AI player, launch the server and start a game:

 ```
 snowglobe_server &